 Greeks are responsible for much of the campus-wide traditions at West Virginia University!
-The Homecoming Floats/parade, MountaineerTHON, and the Big Greek Day of Service all originated within Fraternity & Sorority Life.
+The Homecoming Floats/parade, MountaineerTHON, and the Big Greek Day of Service all began with the Greeks!

 6. Is it time consuming to be in a fraternity or sorority?